-It doesn’t take much to create a messy and disorganized layers panel.
-That’s why learning how to group layers in Photoshop is so crucial.
+It doesn’t take much to create a messy and disorganized layers panel, especially if you aren’t using layer groups in Photoshop.
 Groups are a simple way to sort your layer panel and keep related layers together.
 This not only makes it easier to edit multiple layers at once but makes it much easier to find the layers you’re looking for.
 In this tutorial, you’ll learn how to group layers in Photoshop using easy shortcuts to speed up the process!

 But don’t worry, if you like to do things manually, we’ll still discuss how to go everything without shortcuts too.
 Let’s get started!

 How To Group Layers In Photoshop

 Before you create a group, you need to select the multiple layers you wish to group.
 To do this, just hold Command (Mac) or Control (Win) and click on your desired layers to highlight them.